Gank Your Heart

 Gank Your Heart is a 2019 Chinese streaming television series starring Wang Yibo and Wang Zixuan.
 The series is based on the novel Dian Jing Lian Ren by Nanye Lin'er.
 The drama began airing on Mango TV on June 9, 2019.
+In video gang terminology, gank means to something or to ambush and kill.

 Synopsis

 A drama, the series follows the romance between Ji Xiangkong (Wang Yibo), a misunderstood professional gamer, as he pursues his dream of winning the championship, and Qiu Ying (Wang Zixuan), a live streamer whose ambition is to become a professional commentator.